 This made me laugh and served only to 100% confirm my suspicions that this "company" (if you could call it that) is indeed fraudulent:

 * This wasn't a business transaction.
 Threatening people for financial gain is extortion.
 Isn't that a crime?
+This is a criminal operation, plain and simple.

 * Their site says that they aren't responsible for delays.
 They'll take your money, but they aren't responsible for delivering the service.
 That alone should be a red flag.